junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "What?" he asks, slowing down the handwork.

-"I didn't even realize how settled in we already are, like we're actually already in another life."
+"I didn't even realize how settled in we already are, like we're *actually* already in another life."
 Sam frowns.
 "Almost forget to count how many days it's been, since..."

 "Since March the fifth," Dean says for him.
 "Since the day the phoenix died and Cas was supposed to meet us up, yeah I remember.
-Kinda hard to forget, isn't it?"
+Kinda hard to forget, don't you think?"

 The glass bottle of phoenix ash is still tucked under his jacket, just in case if he has to be pulled away in a hurry, he'd make sure the reason why they're here in the first place wouldn't get lost.